SAU29 and Member District Employee COVID-19 Resources

-On a near daily basis, the US Department of Labor is posting answers to questions both employees and employers have presented concerning the many moving pieces of this newly enacted legislation.
-We, as your employer(s), are continually asking questions and searching for answers.
-We highly encourage you to check the US DOL FAQ website to help answer questions you may have for you or your loved ones.
+On a regular basis, the U.S. Department of Labor is posting answers to questions both employees and employers have concerning the many components of this newly enacted legislation.
+We highly encourage you to check the U.S. DOL FAQ website or the CDC link below to help answer questions you may have for you or your loved ones.

 Other Staff Resources

-Below you will find all the latest information that has been made available by our providers.
+Below you will find information made available by our providers.
 It is important to note that all employees are welcome to the information provided on the wellness and employee assistance program, however, materials relating specifically to coverage details are limited to those covered under such plans.